Uniformed Services University of the Health Sciences: Programs

 The university is similar to a federal service academy, such as the United States Military Academy, Naval Academy, Air Force Academy, United States Merchant Marine Academy, and United States Coast Guard Academy, and the Senior Military Colleges, such as National War College or Dwight D. Eisenhower School for National Security and Resource Strategy.
 Students are members of the uniformed services of the United States and receive an education in exchange for a service commitment after graduation.

-All medical students enter the university as commissioned officers via direct commissions in the pay grade of O-1 or rank of second lieutenant in the U.S. Army or U.S. Air Force, or ensign in the U.S. Navy or the U.S. Public Health Service.
+All medical students enter the university as commissioned officers via direct commissions in the pay grade of O-1 or rank of second lieutenant in the U.S. Army or U.S. Air Force, or ensign in the U.S. Navy, the U.S. Coast Guard, or the U.S. Public Health Service.
 No prior military service is required for admission to USU's medical school.
-Students who already hold military commissions at higher rank in the Army, Air Force and Navy are required to accept temporary administrative demotion to O-1 for medical school; officers of the U.S. Marine Corps, U.S. Space Force, U.S. Coast Guard, or National Oceanic and Atmospheric Administration Commissioned Corps must resign their existing commissions and accept commissions in as O-1s in one of the other three authorized services.
+Students who already hold military commissions at higher rank in the Army, Air Force, Coast Guard, and Navy are required to accept temporary administrative demotion to O-1 for medical school; officers of the U.S. Marine Corps, U.S. Space Force, or National Oceanic and Atmospheric Administration Commissioned Corps must resign their existing commissions and accept commissions in as O-1s in one of the other three authorized services.

 Prior military service students in the Graduate School of Nursing or School of Medicine PhD programs may keep their officer rank, or will be commissioned as O-1 if previously enlisted.

 Students pay no tuition or fees and receive the full salary and benefits of a uniformed military officer throughout their time at the university.
 In return, all military students incur an active duty commitment proportionate to their time at USU.
 Medical students have a minimum of a seven-year active duty service commitment and a six-year inactive ready reserve commitment following their internship and residency after graduation.

 Students in the School of Medicine graduate programs are a mix of both civilians and uniformed officers of various ranks.
 They also pay no tuition or fees.
 Civilian students may receive stipends and uniformed graduate students continue to receive their active-duty pay and benefits while attending school at USU.
 The Graduate School of Nursing students are all active duty uniformed military nurses or nurses in federal civilian service.
 Neither pay tuition or fees at USU and both uniformed graduate students and nursing students maintain their rank and continue to receive their regular salaries while students at the university.